 Saving children’s lives with extracorporeal membrane oxygenation

 The ECMO machine is similar to a heart-lung machine used for open-heart surgery.
 The surgeon places tubes into large blood vessels, usually on the right side of the neck.
 If your child has had heart surgery, the tubes may be placed in the chest.
 From these tubes, the blood is pumped by the ECMO machine through an artificial lung which adds oxygen and takes out carbon dioxide.
-The blood then returns to the child.
+The blood then returns to your child.
 The cycle is repeated many times each minute.

 There are several things you can do to help us with your child's care.
 These include:

-Bringing special toys and comfort items
+- Bring special toys and comfort items

-Making sure your child hears your voice and feels your touch
+- Make sure your child hears your voice and feels your touch

-Recording yourself reading stories or singing songs so they can be played when you are not here
+- Record yourself reading stories or singing songs so they can be played when you are not here

-Have family members draw or color pictures to display at your child's bedside
+- Have family members draw or color pictures to display at your child's bedside

 ECMO survival outcomes